-Around here at Everyday Einstein, when we talk about science experiments, we are usually discussing biology, chemistry, or physics experiments.
+Around here at Ask Science, when we talk about science experiments, we are usually discussing biology, chemistry, or physics experiments.
 But today I want to take a look at a different kind of science experiment, one that is receiving a lot of attention lately in light of the upcoming presidential election in the United States: the social science and statistical experiment of political polls.

 How do you design a reliable poll?
 How many people do you need to question to predict the results of a national election?
 Can you trust poll results?

 Large public opinion polls like those we turn to for predictions during an election year are typically conducted by specialized companies that often provide their results for a fee.
 Polling methods have not changed much in the past several decades: the preferred method of surveying participants is still by phone.